top of page

 The Next Era.
 Presented by Vans.

-Our goal is to culminate a team to lead the youth in planning and executing the global launch of an exclusive collaboration between Vans and Sole Classics.
+Our ultimate objective is to assemble a team of young leaders who will spearhead the planning and execution of an exclusive global collaboration between Vans and Sole Classics.

 Building: